 Infants: For parents and those in a parenting role with infants, you could say, “You crawled over to reach the toy.
 Great job.”
 Or, “I noticed you listened when I asked you to back away from the staircase.
 I know you’re curious about climbing, and I am glad you are keeping safe.”

 Children and Teens: For parents and those in a parenting role with children and teens you could say:

 - “Great job completing the first step of that project.”

 - “You tackled the first section well.”

 - “I like how you asked for help and didn’t quit.”

 - “It was a good idea to organize the art supplies that way.”

 - “I could tell that you thought through that well.”

-- Provide special one-on-one time with you.
-Find a time, maybe before your other children wakeup or after your other children go to bed, where you can spend time doing whatever your child wants to do with you to recognize an accomplishment.
-This special time doesn’t have to be lengthy (10 minutes or so), it just has to be dedicated to your child.
+Children and Teens: Find a time, maybe before your other children wake up or after your other children go to bed, when you can spend time doing whatever your child wants to do with you to celebrate an accomplishment.
+This special time doesn’t have to be lengthy (10 minutes or so); it just has to be dedicated to your child.